Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Introduction

-In this paper, we perform extensive studies on the effect of learning rate warmup across a variety of architectures (FCNs, ResNets, and Transformers), initializations and parameterizations, datasets (CIFAR-10, CIFAR-100, TinyImageNet, WikiText-2), and for both SGD and Adam optimizers.
+\looseness -1 \paragraph{Our contributions.} Here we perform extensive studies on the effect of learning rate warmup across architectures (FCNs, ResNets, and Transformers), initializations and parameterizations, datasets (CIFAR-10, CIFAR-100, TinyImageNet, WikiText), and for both SGD and Adam.

 We demonstrate through systematic experiments that by far the primary benefit of learning rate warmup is to allow the network to tolerate larger learning rates than it otherwise would have.
-This builds on the observations of \cite{gilmer2022a} by showing that any other benefits are marginal, disentangling the effect of warmup duration and target learning rate, and by extending the empirical evidence to include adaptive optimizers and transformers.
+This builds on the observations of \cite{gilmer2022a} by showing that any other benefits are marginal, disentangling the effect of warmup duration and target learning rate, and by extending the empirical evidence to include adaptive optimizers and Transformers.

 For SGD, the maximal allowable learning rate is determined by the sharpness (the top eigenvalue of the Hessian of the loss).
 As we discuss in \Cref{section:warmup_mechansims}, we find that there are several qualitatively distinct regimes and mechanisms at play.
 These depend on whether the network starts off in a sharpness reduction or progressive sharpening phase \cite{kalra2023phase,kalra2023universal,cohen2021gradient}, which in turn depends on the initialization and parameterization.
 We further find that the performance of the network is largely determined by the target learning rate.
 For a fixed target learning rate, increasing the warmup time provides only marginal benefit, which arises by keeping the network further away from the divergence (failure) boundary.
 The ability of the network to withstand a larger target learning rate in turn makes hyperparameter tuning of the target learning rate more robust, since the network responds well to a larger window of target learning rates, possibly explaining the popularity of warmup.